If you feel like SharePoint permissions in the modern Microsoft 365 experience aren’t as straightforward as they should be, you’re not alone.

 The impact of Groups privacy settings on SharePoint team sites

-An Office 365 group can be assigned one of two privacy settings:
+A Microsoft 365 group can be assigned the following privacy settings:

 The choice you make here will affect the permission setup within the SharePoint team site.
-However, you’ll always have the option to switch back and forth (that’s a relief, no?).
+However, you’ll always have the option to switch back and forth between public and private (that’s a relief, no?).
 The default setting is Private, so let’s focus on that first.

 Private SharePoint team site